13h3r/tele2gis/README.md

-# tele2gis
-Telegram Bot for 2gis
+# Telegram Bot for 2gis

 This is very simple telegram bot for 2gis.
+The bot available - [here](http://telegram.me/two_gis_bot)

 # Features
 Ask for an organization and get list of organizations with their addresses.